lab64makerspace/intro2PCBdesign/Week_1/Week_1_Activity/README.md

 ## Instructions
 #### 1) Open a CAD program <br/>
 Make a sketch of a board outline (for example a 3.25in x 2 3/8in rectangle).
 Fillet the edges of the sketch.
 Export the sketch as a DXF.
+You may use our sample DXF file found [here](../../Week_1/Week_1_Activity/Project_1) if you wish.

 #### 2) Open the Activity 1 Schematic <br/>
 Open Activity_1.sch (found [here](../../Week_1/Week_1_Activity/Project_1)) in KiCad